 To receive the degree of J.D. with specialization in international legal affairs, candidates must satisfactorily complete eighty-nine credit hours of study, including courses in international law, comparative law, conflict of laws, and international business transactions.
-The required credit hours may include informal work in or outside the Law School in the international field.
-Flexibility is maintained in order to take account of unusual circumstances for individual students.
+Flexibility is maintained to take account of unusual circumstances for individual students.
 Program requirements may be fulfilled in part by work on the Cornell International Law Journal.